-There are four types of imagery and raster charts: spectral profile charts, image scatter plots, temporal profile charts, and image histogram charts.
+There are five types of imagery and raster charts: image bar charts, image histogram charts, image scatter plots, spectral profile charts, and temporal profile charts.

 Spectral profile charts

-Spectral profile charts allow you to select regions or ground features on the image and review the spectral information of all bands in a chart format.
-This provides a synoptic look at the spectral information contained in that region.
+Spectral profile charts allow you to select regions or ground features on the image and review the spectral information for all of the bands in the image.
+This provides the spectral fingerprint for features of interest in that region.
 For instance, if you're comparing two agricultural fields to determine if they contain the same crop, you can select an area from each field and display the summary of pixel values from each band for each field in the spectral profile chart.
-Differences in spectral signatures are apparent by reviewing the means, standard deviation whiskers, and their place in the spectrum.
+Differences in spectral signatures are apparent by reviewing the means, standard deviation whiskers, and their place in the spectrum in each chart.
 Nonspectral bands can also be plotted, which is important for visualizing indices or data from analytical raster datasets.
 This allows you to determine if a spectral signature is similar or separable, based on the band information from each of the features.

-Spectral profile charts are useful for understanding the spectral profile of features and determining their similarities and distinguishing characteristics, and for verifying that the image has been processed correctly.
+Spectral profile charts are useful for understanding the spectral signatures of features, distinguishing characteristics, and for verifying that the image has been processed correctly.
 They can be used to assist in the design of raster functions that perform atmospheric correction, or preprocess imagery for image classification.

 Temporal profile charts